prometheusresearch/rios.conversion/README.rst

 ********

-RIOS.CONVERSION is a `Python`_ package that supports converting instruments in various formats to and from `RIOS`_ data structures.
+RIOS.CONVERSION is a `Python`_ package that supports converting research instruments in various formats to and from `RIOS`_ data structures.

 The following command line programs have been implemented.